Dervish: Orders

 There are various orders of dervishes, almost all of which trace their origins from various Muslim saints and teachers, especially Imam Ali.
 Various orders and suborders have appeared and disappeared over the centuries.
 Dervishes spread into North Africa, the Horn of Africa, Turkey, Anatolia, the Balkans, the Caucasus, Central Asia, Iran, Pakistan, India, Afghanistan, and Tajikistan.

 Other dervish groups include the Bektashis, who are connected to the janissaries, and the Senussi, who are rather orthodox in their beliefs.
 Other fraternities and subgroups chant verses of the Qur'an, play drums or whirl in groups, all according to their specific traditions.
 They practice meditation, as is the case with most of the Sufi orders in South Asia, many of whom owe allegiance to, or were influenced by, the Chishti order.
 Each fraternity uses its own garb and methods of acceptance and initiation, some of which may be rather severe.
 The form of Sufi dervishism practised during the 17th century was centered upon esotericism, patience and pacifism.

-Other historical uses

-Mahdists

-Various western historical writers have sometimes used the term dervish rather loosely, linking it to, among other things, the Mahdist War in Sudan and other conflicts by Islamic military leaders.
-In such cases, the term "dervishes" may have been used as a generic (and often pejorative) term for the opposing Islamic entity and all members of its military, political and religious institutions, including persons who would not be considered "dervishes" in the strict sense.

-During the Mahdist War, Muḥammad Aḥmad al-Mahdī decreed that all those who came to join him should be called anṣār, after the Prophet's earliest followers.
-He forbade the use of the term ‘dervish’ to describe his followers.
-Despite this, British soldiers and colonial officials continued to use the term in relation to the anṣār.
-While some Britons used the term to denigrate the followers of the Mahdī, it was also used with a sense of admiration in accounts by British soldiers which describe the fearlessness and bravery of the lightly armed 'dervishes'.
-Thus, the word has become closely associated with the anṣār and is often used inaccurately in relation to the Mahdi's followers, even today.

-For example, a contemporary British drawing of the fighting in Sudan was entitled "The defeat of the dervishes at Toski" (see History of Sudan (1884–1898)#British response).

 In literature

 Various books discussing the lives of Dervishes can be found in Turkish literature.
 Death and the Dervish by Meša Selimović and The Dervish by Frances Kazan extensively discussed the life of a Dervish.

 Similar works on the subject have been found in other books such as Memoirs of a Dervish: Sufis, Mystics and the Sixties by Robert Erwin.

-Majdeddin Ali Bagher Ne'matollahi has Said that Sufism is a core of being and bridge between religion and science.
+Majdeddin Ali Bagher Ne'matollahi has said that Sufism is a core of being and bridge between religion and science.

+Winston Churchill uses the term in his autobiographical My Early Life.

 Views on Dervishes

-Dervishes and their Sufis practices are accepted by traditional Sunni Muslims but different groups such as Deobandis, Salafis disregard various practices of Dervishes as un-Islamic.
+Dervishes and their Sufis practices are accepted by traditional Sunni Muslims but different groups such as Deobandis and Salafis regard various practices of Dervishes as un-Islamic.